osm-search/nominatim-org-site/_posts/2023-07-24-performance-revisited.md

 required diving a bit deeper into the inner workings of the caching mechanism.
 One of the queries revealed a
 [bug in SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy/issues/10042)
-where wrong a badly computed cache key prevented caching.
+where a badly computed cache key prevented caching.
 The friendly people from SQLAlchemy have already fixed the problem in the meantime.

 The other problematic queries revealed structural problems with how